 The second limitation is a focus on the public service and on municipalities.
-The public service includes departments, government components and service delivery units in the national and provincial spheres.20 Municipalities include both municipal administrations and municipal entities.21 These categories do not cover all of the organs of state established in terms of the Constitution and other laws.
-They do not include the so-called Chapter 9 Institutions, 22 the security services23 and the state-owned public entities.24 The functions of these latter institutions, in theory and to a significant extent in fact, are such as to justify operation outside of the Public Service Act and related legislation.
+The public service includes departments, government components and service delivery units in the national and provincial spheres.
+Municipalities include both municipal administrations and municipal entities.
+These categories do not cover all of the organs of state established in terms of the Constitution and other laws.
+They do not include the so-called Chapter 9 Institutions, the security services and the state-owned public entities.
+The functions of these latter institutions, in theory and to a significant extent in fact, are such as to justify operation outside of the Public Service Act and related legislation.
 Their reform, therefore, will be subject to somewhat different particulars and processes to those elaborated here.
-It should be stressed, however, and at the outset, that international experience suggests that the reforms considered in this chapter for the public service and the municipalities, by constraining some patronage opportunities, will redirect political energies into a search for other patronage opportunities.
+It should be stressed, however, and at the outset, that international experience suggests that the reforms considered in this chapter for the public service and the municipalities, by constraining some patronage opportunities.
 Government agencies outside the public